 [Have someone read the next three paragraphs.
-Then, point out the Trauma Spectrum, and ask the group to think about where they might place themselves in the spectrum as five indexes below it are read.
-Then ask someone to read the five indexes, stopping before the "Note".]
+Then (you) draw the group's attention to the Trauma Spectrum graphic and have someone read the five "Condition Descriptions," asking them to think about where they fit in the spectrum as the Descriptions are being read.]

-Oleg is suffering from a condition known as War-related Trauma.
+Vahan is suffering from a condition known as War-related Trauma.